psf/bylaws/bylaws.md

 arising out of his or her status as such, whether or not the corporation would have the power to indemnify him or her against such liability under the provisions of this Article or of applicable law.
-The corporation may purchase and maintain general liability insurance, supplemented as necessary to cover any special events the corporation may hold.
+The corporation shall purchase and maintain general liability insurance, supplemented as necessary to cover any special events the corporation may hold.